JamiesonChase/CS460-Project-1/README.md

     $ ./my-uniq <file1> <file2>
     Program will remove adjacent duplicate lines from both files and write them to stdout.
 There can be many files.

+    $ ./my-uniq
+    Program will take user input to parse.